prateekkalra/prism-algolia/SETUP.md

-# AI File Analyzer Setup
+# Prism Setup

-This application uses Google's Gemini API to analyze uploaded files of any type (video, audio, text, PDF, images, etc.).
+This application uses AI to analyze uploaded files of any type (video, audio, text, PDF, images, etc.).

 ## Prerequisites